CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 The model assumes that validators are either online and operating perfectly, or offline and not fulfilling their duties.
 Offline validators are penalized for not attesting to the source, target, and head.
 We do not model validators that fulfil some of their duties, and not other duties.
 We capture this participation rate (percentage of online validators) using the `validator_uptime_process` System Parameter.

-In its initial version, the model does not model Ethereum's inactivity mechanism.
-We assume a participation of more than 2/3 at all times.
+In its initial version, the model does not model Ethereum's inactivity leak mechanism.
+We assume a **participation of more than 2/3 at all times**.
 We assert this requirement in the `policy_validators(...)` Policy Function.